-While Java is one of the world's most widely used programming languages and is the most preferable language for android development but there are many reasons why Java might not always be the best option for your Android projects.
+While Java is one of the world's most widely used programming languages and is the most preferred language for android development but there are many reasons why Java might not always be the best option for your Android projects.

 Java isn’t a modern language, and although Java 8 was a huge step forward for the platform, introducing lots of features that developers had been waiting for (including lambda functions), Android only supports a subset of Java 8 features.

-It seems unlikely that Android developers will be reaping the full benefits of Java 8 anytime soon, so in future if you want to use Java in your Android projects, then you’re pretty much stuck with Java 7.
+It seems unlikely that Android developers will be reaping the full benefits of Java 8 anytime soon, so in future, if you want to use Java in your Android projects, then you’re pretty much stuck with Java 7.

 Although Java is starting to add some functional programming elements, such as lambda expressions and functional interfaces, at its core Java is still a procedural language.
 Java’s syntax is also pretty verbose, particularly when compared to many modern programming languages.

 Kotlin is intended to be a simpler Scala.
 If you look a Scala and Kotlin syntax for the basic constructs you’ll see that they are almost identical.
 That’s no coincidence: Kotlin took a good look a Scala but removed the most complex/advanced & also most dangerous features (e.g. implicits).

 Kotlin achieves 80% of Scala’s power with 20% of the complexity.

 Especially the collections in the standard lib are much simpler than that of Scala

 Scala is a very multi-paradigm language that can range anywhere from being a better Java to a worse Haskell.
 This means that Scala libraries and codebases often use a variety of different coding styles, and learning to work with them all can take a long time.
 Plus it makes it harder to standardize a team.
 In contrast, Kotlin doubles down on being a better Java, so libraries are more consistent and it can avoid many of these issues.